 - Shop around for outsourcing partners such as 3PL providers.
 Check their track record and ensure they have SLA agreements in place that will not cause interruptions for your business and customers.

 How B2B Brands Sell Physical Products With Remote Teams

 Hosea Chang, COO at Hayden, says that many retailers of physical products continue to be affected.
 “Office work went remote, but when it comes to manufacturing, warehouses, packing, delivery, etc., those processes cannot be stopped or done remotely.”

 It’s particularly challenging for smaller B2B eCommerce businesses, as smaller teams are stretched thin, and the necessity for social distancing negatively impacts delivery times and the customer experience.

 “Fortunately,” he continues, “our customer service department was up and running remotely, so our customers were constantly updated on progress.”

-For VIVPINS, a B2B supplier of customizable office stationery goods for companies around the world, the move to a fully remote work environment went better than expected.
+For VIVIPINS, a B2B supplier of customizable office stationery goods for companies around the world, the move to a fully remote work environment went better than expected.
 The secret?
 Hiring people with a can-do attitude and remote work experience.
-However, VIVPINS admits their teams gain the most value from the tools they use every day.
+However, VIVIPINS admits their teams gain the most value from the tools they use every day.

 NuLeaf Naturals sells CBD and hemp products to retailers as well as directly to customers.
 The pandemic presented a unique challenge of moving the whole team remote while demand for their product soared.